dagraham/tklr-dgraham/README.md

 _Preliminary and incomplete version._ This notice will be removed when the code is ready for release.

-Short for "Task Lister", pronounced "Tickler".

-_Preliminary and incomplete version._ This notice will be removed when the code is ready for release.

 A task manager that adopts TaskWarrior's urgency approach to ranking tasks but supports the entry format, component jobs, datetime parsing and recurrence features of _etm_.
 Requires: Python, SQLite3, DateUtil and Textual.

 ## Task attributes